The grass is greener at VWC

 The Virginia Wesleyan College community is dedicated to a greener campus and a greener world.
 The ongoing sustainability efforts of the College's faculty, staff and students reflect a larger commitment to ethical conduct and social responsibility through environmental stewardship and education.

 Virginia Wesleyan has been recognized locally, regionally and nationally for its greening practices.
-Most recently, VWC was selected for the Princeton Review's Guide to 322 Green Colleges for 2012.
+Most recently, VWC was selected for inclusion in the 2015 edition of The Princeton Review Guide to 353 Green Colleges.

 Wesleyan's beautiful 300-acre wooded campus is an oasis of trees, open fields and flowers that also happens to be a designated bird sanctuary and the home of an old-growth beech forest.
 You can find bat and bluebird houses, beekeeping boxes and even an eco-friendly worm farm on the College grounds.